He created man of clay like the potters, and the djinn did He create of smokeless fire. Which is it, of the favours of your Lord, that ye deny?

 “Yes.
 Just because they call does not mean you must answer,” Nasir announced flatly.
 “And for your help, I thank you.”

 If that had been any drier, it would have burst into flames.
 For a moment, Robin stared in affront.
 He looked as if he were about to start shouting: a noble born lordling fetching a servant the sharp side of his tongue.
-Nasir was ready for him to do it, and prepared to say in return something very biting on the theme of reckless and trusting boys who should never have been let off leading strings, but then Robin surprised them both by tipping his head back and laughing out loud.
+Nasir was ready for him to do it, and prepared to say in return something very biting on the theme of reckless boys who should never have been let off leading strings, but then Robin surprised them both by tipping his head back and laughing out loud.

 Nasir sighed, relenting.
 “Being fools, I think.”
 Fighting was not going to help anything – and in any case, it wasn’t Robin he was angry at.
 “Rob.
 Did it … that …” and he tipped his head